ibm-cloud-docs/cloud-object-storage/tutorials/cos-events-at.md

 # Tracking {{site.data.keyword.cos_short}} events in {{site.data.keyword.at_short}}
 {: #tracking-cos-events}

+There are many great options for tracking the activity involving your {{site.data.keyword.cos_full}} instance, especially when utilizing the benefits of {{site.data.keyword.at_full}}.

 ## What this tutorial will cover
 {: #tracking-cos-events-overview}

+This tutorial will provide an introduction to capturing information regarding the events of your {{site.data.keyword.cos_short}} instance using {{site.data.keyword.at_short}}.
+Of course both offer so many comprehensive feature sets that this introduction will cover only a fraction of what is available.

+Also, to find out what works for you beyond this tutorial, check out the tutorials listed for each service.
+With so many options, you are sure to find the specific configuration to work for your needs, beyond this brief introduction.
+{: tip}

 If you're not famiiiar with {{site.data.keyword.cos_full}}, you can quickly get an overview by [getting started with {{site.data.keyword.cos_full_notm}}](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started).